Homepage > Blank IRS 1096 Template

 Send all information returns filed on paper with Form 1096 to the following.

-If your principal business, office
+If your principal business, office or

 Use the following

-or agency, or legal residence in
+agency, or legal residence in the

-the case of an individual, is
+case of an individual, is located in:

 Alabama, Arizona, Arkansas, Delaware,